Thieves & Kings

 Mornhaven - City of Bright Sails

-The largest city of the The Principality of Shem, is far older than its capital at Seville, or any other town or village in the region, and far more decadent.
+The largest city of the the Forest Kingdom, is far older than its capital at the City of Greenwalls, or any other town or village in the region, and far more decadent.
 A mist-shrouded, always-damp place of somber stone buildings, it doesn’t welcome visitors by its appearance.

 It’s Citizens : According to tax rolls, some 16,900 registered citizens dwell in Mornhaven, rising to a summer high of 23,200.
 Perhaps 3200 people live in the area close around its walls, in farms and small shops providing support for the city.
 The population of the city proper changes with the seasons, primarily due to the number of sea-going merchants who reside in the city.
 The citizens are mostly human, though a few halflings, fewer half-elves, elves and dwarves can be seen.

 The citizens are watched over by a garrison of 300 “Harbour Rats”, the local watch and customs agents, all virtually former pirates and bandits.
 The Royal Fleet is also based from Mornhaven, consisting of three square-sailed Niviks, and a virtual armada of Pindas.
 At any given time, one of the former is present at the Royal Docks below the castle.

 The Harbour Rats are known for their 20’-long “lawhooks” for grappling vessels, docks or flotsam, and gaffing anyone who might try to flee.
 They are armed with studded leather jerkins, metal helms and steel breastplates, daggers, broadswords or cutlasses, and the occasional light crossbow.
 After serving four (4) years with the Rats, one can apply for service with the Guardia Phorsis, where service is further rewarded with land and a cot, not something to be ignored.